ThreeDotsLabs/watermill/docs/content/pubsubs/sqlite.md

 The **ModernC driver** is compatible with the Golang standard library SQL package and works without CGO.
 It has fewer dependencies than the ZombieZen variant and uses the `modernc.org/sqlite` pure Go SQLite implementation.

 The **ZombieZen driver** abandons the standard Golang library SQL conventions in favor of [the more orthogonal API and higher performance potential](https://crawshaw.io/blog/go-and-sqlite).
 Under the hood, it also uses the ModernC SQLite3 implementation and does not need CGO.
 Advanced SQLite users might prefer this driver for its performance benefits.
 It is about **6 times faster** than the ModernC variant.
 It is currently more stable due to lower level control.
 It is faster than even the CGO SQLite variants on standard library interfaces, and with some tuning should become the absolute speed champion of persistent message brokers over time.
-Tuned SQLite is [~35% faster](https://sqlite.org/fasterthanfs.html) than the Linux file system.

 ### Characteristics